PedroBosetti/searchGithubProfile/README.md

+To test the application, open the folder in a code editor like Vscode and type the following commands in the terminal.

+1. npm i
+2. cd vite-project
+3. npm run dev

+4. Open your browser and enter the URL "http://localhost:5173/"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.